jeremyong/jeremyong.github.com/_posts/2023-12-16-surface-gradient-bump-mapping.markdown

 - How do we account for scale-dependent tiling?
 - How do we compute surface gradients given a height map?
 - How do we compute surface gradients in the case of parallax occlusion mapping?
+- How can we make additional perturbations to a post-resolved normal?

 The last two items in particular, I encourage you to work through on your own, as it's a nice test of your ability to reorient your thinking around "height gradients" as opposed to strictly normals.